opentracing/opentracing.io/propagation.md

 #### Carriers have formats

-All carriers have a format.
-In some OpenTracing languages, the format must be specified explicitly as a constant or string; in others, the format is inferred from the carrier's static type information.
+All Carriers have a format.
+In some OpenTracing languages, the format must be specified explicitly as a constant or string; in others, the format is inferred from the Carrier's static type information.

 #### Not Symmetric

-When a Span is injected into a carrier, the OpenTracing implementation only encodes the minimum amount of information needed to join with the trace in a remote process.
+When a Span is injected into a Carrier, the OpenTracing implementation only encodes the minimum amount of information needed to join with the trace in a remote process.
 As such, **`Inject` and `Join` are not glorified serialization and deserialization methods:** the Span returned by `Join` is not the Span passed to `Inject`.

+<div id="required-carriers"></div>

 ## Required Inject/Join Carrier formats

-At a minimum, all platforms require OpenTracing implementations to support two carrier formats: the "text map" format and the "binary" format.
+At a minimum, all platforms require OpenTracing implementations to support two Carrier formats: the "text map" format and the "binary" format.

-- The *text map* carrier format is a platform-idiomatic map from (unicode) `string` to `string`
+- The *text map* Carrier format is a platform-idiomatic map from (unicode) `string` to `string`
-- The *binary* carrier format is an opaque byte array (and presumably more compact and efficient)
+- The *binary* Carrier format is an opaque byte array (and presumably more compact and efficient)

-What the OpenTracing implementations choose to store in these carriers is not formally defined by the OpenTracing specification, but the presumption is that they find a way to encode "tracer state" about the propagated `Span` (e.g., in Dapper this would include a `trace_id`, a `span_id`, and a bitmask representing the sampling status for the given trace) as well as any key:value Baggage items.
+What the OpenTracing implementations choose to store in these Carriers is not formally defined by the OpenTracing specification, but the presumption is that they find a way to encode "tracer state" about the propagated `Span` (e.g., in Dapper this would include a `trace_id`, a `span_id`, and a bitmask representing the sampling status for the given trace) as well as any key:value Baggage items.

 ### Interoperability of OpenTracing implementations *across process boundaries*

 There is no expectation that different OpenTracing implementations `Inject` and `Join` Spans in compatible ways.
 Though OpenTracing is agnostic about the tracing implementation *across an entire distributed system*, for successful inter-process handoff it's essential that the processes on both sides of a propagation use the same tracing implementation.

+<div id="custom-carriers"></div>

 ## Custom Inject/Join Carrier formats